Inbound Marketing KPIs Come Third

-Inbound marketing methodologies are becoming more understood and therefore more ubiquitous.
+Inbound marketing methodologies are more understood and more common.

 It’s easy to see why.

-Companies that do inbound well, so well they could (or have) completely shut their paid advertising down and still generate a healthy number of quality leads, are increasingly sharing their stories of success.
+Companies that do inbound well, sometimes well enough to pause paid ads and still generate quality leads, are sharing their wins.

 So it is with inbound marketing.